karthikeyanmarutham/karthikeyanmarutham/README.md

 **karthikeyanmarutham/karthikeyanmarutham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Hello, my name is [Karthikeyan Maruthachalam](https://www.linkedin.com/in/karthikeyan-maruthachalam-67a445136/) and I am a senior software engineer with more than 10 years of experience in developing applications for various platforms and domains.
-I am proficient in Swift, Objective-C, C# and Dart programming languages and have a passion for creating innovative and user-friendly solutions.
-I have worked on projects ranging from mobile apps, web services and desktop applications.
-I enjoy learning new technologies and keeping myself updated with the latest trends and best practices in software engineering.
+Hello, my name is [Karthikeyan Maruthachalam](https://www.linkedin.com/in/karthikeyan-maruthachalam-67a445136/)

+- Senior software engineer with 10+ years of experience.
+- Proficient in Swift, Objective-C, C# and Dart programming languages.
+- Passionate about creating innovative and user-friendly solutions.
+- Worked on projects ranging from mobile apps, web services and desktop applications.
+- Enjoy learning new technologies and keeping updated with the latest trends and best practices in software engineering.

 - 🔭 I’m currently working on [Mindari](https://mindari.ae/)
 - 🌱 I’m currently learning German Language